erasmamael/test_technique/README.md

-# game_sample

-A good way to get ready with the engine

-After clone simply do npm i && npm start
+do npm i && npm start